Kristuwa/todos-Vue/README.md

 - Vue 3

-# Create by Khrystyna Krasovska
+# Create by Kristina Krasovskaya